jadecobra/python_tdd_exercises/source/how_to/telephone/telephone_w_unittest.rst

 =================================================================================

 ----

+* I go back to the terminal_ where the tests are running.
+*

 * I change ``test_failure`` to :ref:`test_passing_none` with an :ref:`assertion<what is an assertion?>` for a :ref:`function call<how to call a function>` with :ref:`None<what is None?>` (the simplest :ref:`Python data structure<data structures>`) as input, in ``test_telephone.py``